Accounts Receivable Deductions: Still A Plague On Profits

 The best way to track your progress is to set internal baselines (where you are today) and track how you improve.

-The A/R department spends up to 75% of the A/R personnel researching and managing deductions.
-We employ the DEI as a critical KPI metric to track bottom-line results of recapturing the losses in customer deduction errors.
+Accounts Receivables departments spend up to 75% of personnel time researching and managing deductions.
+By employing the DEI as a critical KPI metric, A/R teams can track bottom-line results of recapturing the losses in customer deduction errors.

-To determine the DEI every month, compare the total deductions vs. the deductions found to be incorrect vs. the collected deductions.
+To determine the DEI every month, compare the total deductions vs. those found to be incorrect vs. the collected deductions.
 Do this by category (returns, shortages, discounts, trade promotions, etc.) and track your company’s progress.

-Years ago, it was common to arbitrarily write off masses of deductions against available credits, an ultimately counter-productive and bad idea for many reasons.
-Auditors largely stopped this practice; customer deductions must properly be handled individually today.
+Years ago, it was common to arbitrarily write off masses of deductions against available credits, an ultimately counter-productive idea for many reasons.
+As a result, auditors largely stopped this practice; customer deductions must properly be handled individually today.

-Further, sellers discriminating in the provision of trade promotion allowances — compensation for advertising and other services — may be violating the Robinson-Patman Act.
+Further, sellers discriminating against providing trade promotion allowances — compensation for advertising and other services — may violate the Robinson-Patman Act.

 In compliance with Sarbanes-Oxley (SOX) requirements for operational transparency and financial reporting, your auditors will require documentation to support trade allowances and deductions.